-1. The LEPELLE NKUMPI MUNICIPALITY, undertakes all of its procurement and tendering in accordance with a system which is fair, equitable, transparent, competitive and cost-effective.
+The LEPELLE NKUMPI MUNICIPALITY, undertakes all of its procurement and tendering in accordance with a system which is fair, equitable, transparent, competitive and costeffective.
 The LEPELLE NKUMPI MUNICIPALITY ensures effective competition and transparency in its procurement processes, in line with the provisions of Section 217 (1) of the Constitution of the Republic of South Africa

-Value for Money The LEPELLE NKUMPI MUNICIPALITY shall strive for procurement effectiveness and shall carry out its procurement processes as cost effectively as possible.
-Competitiveness The LEPELLE NKUMPI MUNICIPALITY shall fulfil its requirements through open and effective competition, unless there are justifiable reasons to act to the contrary.
-Accountability Management shall be accountable for decisions and actions relative to procurement responsibilities, the procurement process, as well as the implementation, management and conclusion of any related contract.
-Accountability cannot be delegated and accounting officer remains accountable.
-Transparency The LEPELLE NKUMPI MUNICIPALITY shall strive to standardise and simplify procedures where appropriate and subscribe to open communication and engagement at all times.
-Any information reported publicly or otherwise provided to third parties as part of the procurement process, shall at all times be furnished in a responsible manner with the required level of attention to detail, accuracy and completeness, and with due consideration for any reliance that may be placed on any such representations by SCM officials.
+·· Value or Money The LEPELLE NKUMPI MUNICIPALITY shall strive for procurement effectiveness and shall carry out its procurement processes as cost effectively as possible.

+Comp titiveness The LEPELLE NKUMPI MUNICIPALITY shall fulfil its requirements through open and effective competition, unless there are justifiable reasons to act to the contrary.
+Accou ntability Management shall be accountable for dedisions and actions relative to procurement responsibilities, the procurement process, as well as the implementation, management and conclusion of any related contract.
+Accountability cannot be delegated and accounting officer remains accountable Transp arency.
+The LEPELLE NKUMPI MUNICIPALITY shall strive to standardize and simplify procedures where appropriate and ] subscribe to open communication and engagement at all times. -875 Any information reported publicly or otherwise provided to third parties as part of the procurement process, shall at all times be furnished in a responsible manner with the required level of attention to detail, accuracy and completeness, and with due consideration for any reliance that may be placed on any such representations by SCM officials. depresentations by SCIVI Unicials.
 Ethics Vendors shall at all times be dealt with fairly and without any unfair discrimination.
-SCM officials shall abide by the LEPELLE NKUMPI MUNICIPALITY Code of Conduct, ensuring the highest level of integrity, honesty and fair-dealing in the discharge of all work responsibilities.
-Fairness The procurement process shall be open and fair, and shall afford each and every bidder timely access to the same and accurate information.
+SCM officials shall abide by the LEPELLE NKUMPI MUNICIPALITY Code of Conduct, ensuring the highest , level of integrity, honesty and fair-dealing in the discharge of all work responsibilities. work responsibilities.
+Fairne s The procurement process shall be open and fair, and shall afford each and every bidder timely access to the same and accurate information.
+THE STATE OF THE S T '